 2007 was a turning point for RPI.
-We received our Forest Stewardship Council (FSC) accreditation by the Science Certification System.
-Prior to the accreditation RPI qualified for a grant to unify workflow solutions under the guidance of lean manufacturing.
+We received our Forest Stewardship Council® (FSC® C022074) certification by SCS Global Services.
+Prior to the certification RPI qualified for a grant to unify workflow solutions under the guidance of lean manufacturing.
 As a result, we showed a significant reduction in waste across the print production chain.
 Since then RPI has been on the path to sustainability.

 RPI invested in an energy star qualified digital printing press to offer digital printing products that minimize the amount of ink, paper and energy required for mass mailings.
 Return and reuse programs such as operator replaceable components for the digital press are in now in effect.
 Non-petroleum inks that are naturally low in volatile organic compounds are now used for offset printing.